ActiveCampaign/postmark-wordpress/readme.txt

 Using the postmark_tag filter will override a tag set via message headers.

+= How do I add metadata to a message? =

+Add a filter for 'postmark_metadata' that hooks into a function which returns the array of metadata you wish to attach to a message.

 = Why aren't my HTML emails being sent? =

 This plugin detects HTML by checking the headers sent by other WordPress plugins.
 If a "text/html" content type isn't set then this plugin won't send the HTML to Postmark to be sent out only the plain text version of the email.